seblhaire/specialauth/README.md

 After publishing the package, you can use and adapt the layout.
 You must include [Formsboostrap package](https://github.com/seblhaire/formsbootstrap) scripts to use password utilities.
 Files can be found in `resources/views/vendor/specialauth`.

+## Email templates

+You should also adapt email templates to your application.
+Templates can be found in `resources/views/vendor/specialauth/emails`.
+Template `layout.blade.php` is a global template that should not be modified.
+In `message.blade.php`, you can define the header and footer for your application.
+All mails sent by your application can share the same layout.
+Finally, mail contents can be defined as in `sampple.blade.php`.
+Feel free to adapt it to your needs.
+Mail contents sent by your app are described [below](#mail-functions).

 # User roles

 # User profile items

+# Mail functions

 # Password functions